tofflemire/tofflemire.github.io/pages/mentor_resources.md

 One of my favorite parts of my job is getting to work with students.
 I take the responsibility of mentoring students, many of them in their first research experience, very seriously.
 I have invested in imporving my efficacy as a mentor and sharing resources and practices I find useful with others.
 Here are some resources I have found useful over the years.
 They are geared toward a 10-week summer research program, like an REU, but have broader applications.

-Some of these resources are adapted from the <a href='https://cimerproject.org/entering-mentoring/'>Entering Mentoring</a> cirriculum I was taught as a graduate student at UW-Madison.
+Some of these resources are adapted from the <a href='https://cimerproject.org/entering-mentoring/'>Entering Mentoring</a> curriculum I was taught as a graduate student at UW-Madison.

 Below is a brief overview of each document.
 The documents are listed in the order in which they are typically used during the summer.